 Regarding annual data, prefectural employee income statistics compiled by the Economic Planning Agency of Japan for each fiscal year provide a good counterpart to our monthly disposable income figures.
-We use employee income deflated by the gross prefecture expenditure deflator during the period from fiscal year 1985 to fiscal year 1998.
+We use employee income deflated by the gross prefecture expenditure deflator during the period from fiscal 1985 to fiscal 1998.
 Since we are using annual data, prefectural data are available and we increase the number of cross-sectional units to 47.

-Second, data on demand deposits held by individuals and firms at domestically licensed banks by prefecture (end of month outstanding) are available from the Monthly Economic Statistics of the Bank of Japan (hereafter, MMF1 data).
-MMF1 were computed for the period from January 1985 to August 2000.
+Second, data on demand deposits held by individuals and firms at domestically licensed banks by prefecture (end of month outstanding) are available from the Monthly Economic Statistics of the Bank of Japan (BOJ) (hereafter, MMF1 data).
+MMF1 was computed for the period from January 1985 to August 2000.
 Due to the extension of the coverage of banks included in this statistics in April 1989 and occasional consolidations of banks, MMF1 data sometimes show an unusual increase, particularly in April 1989.

 The caveats about MMF1 data are as follows.
-First, MMF1 data do not include cash.
-Second, they do not have a breakdown by individuals and firms.
-Third, they do not include demand deposits at the community banks, the Norinchukin bank, and the Shokochukin bank, which are included in the computation of M1 statistics.
-However, Table 1 shows that MMF1 data are always about 70 percent of M1 during the period from 1985 to 1988, about 80 percent from 1989 to 1991, and about 70 percent from 1992 to 1999.
-Therefore, if we are careful about the sample periods, MMF1 is an almost a constant proportion of M1.
-All figures are deflated
+First, MMF1 data do not include cash.a Second, they do not have a breakdown by individuals and firms.
+Third, they do not include demand deposits at the community banks, Norinchukin Bank, and Shoko Chukin Bank, which are included in the computation of M1 statistics.
+However, Table 1 shows that MMF1 data are always about 70 percent of M1 during the period from fiscal 1985 to 1988, about 80 percent from fiscal 1989 to 1991, and about 70 percent from fiscal 1992 to 1999.
+Therefore, if we are careful about the sample periods, MMF1 is an almost constant proportion of M1.
+All figures are deflated by the regional CPI and divided by the population in each region to obtain the per capita real money balance.